Skip to main content Skip to secondary navigation

 • Can a traveler proceed or do they need additional reviews to travel to a specific location?

 • For faculty, staff and graduate students, Stanford University strongly recommends against, but does not prohibit, travel to countries where the Crisis24 overall risk rating is “High” or “Critical,” or where there is other reliable information of significant health or safety risks for either the country destination, or for the particular region or location of intended travel within the country destination, or where there is other reliable information of significant health or safety risks.
-To determine a location’s Crisis24 overall risk rating, review the Crisis24 Horizon Platform
+To determine a location’s Crisis24 overall risk rating, review the Crisis24 Horizon Platform.

 • For undergraduate students, Stanford-sponsored or Stanford-organized trips are prohibited to countries or regions and locations within a country where the Crisis24 overall risk rating is “High” or “Extreme,” or where there is other reliable information of significant health or safety risks.
-To determine a location’s Crisis24 overall risk rating, review the Crisis24 Horizon Platform
+To determine a location’s Crisis24 overall risk rating, review the Crisis24 Horizon Platform.

 • No university funds or resources may be used, university sponsorship provided, or academic credit awarded, in support of travel to these locations.
 All individuals engaging in university-sponsored travel must comply with all applicable travel policies.